 All evidence suggests that people crave more autonomy and a sense of purpose at work, and that more of each is good for both business performance and employee motivation.
 The rise of social platforms over the last decade has given us a glimpse of the possibilities: There is something unexpectedly organic about ecosystems of people and wires.
 They produce an unforeseen level of connectedness that is both lateral and empowering.

 But in most large organisations, the lack of a coherent ‘Future Of Work’ tech strategy thwarts any real progress.
 You cannot decentralise accountability and expect front-line employees to make good decisions if you do not provide them with rich data insights.
 And you cannot support agile, intuitive ways of working if enterprise systems reinforce brittle processes and traditional, centralised planning.
 To enable an adaptive organisation, both IT and the business must invest in new collaboration and communication technologies.
 Practically, how do you do this?

 From our experience advising companies on enterprise social and digital tech decisions, we believe that the answer rests in an ecosystem approach to workplace technology.
 Expecting this level of collaboration from a single, monolithic platform is unrealistic, and so technology choices to enable adaptive organisations are no longer isolated decisions.
-The time of one platform vendor to rule them all is over, and the era of the Workplace Ecosystem has arrived.
+The time of one platform vendor to rule them all is over, and the era of the Digital Workplace Ecosystem has arrived.

 The Perils Of ‘Future Of Work’ Point Solutions

 Teams across the business are not waiting for IT’s permission to find and use the technologies that they need to get the job done.
 Instead, they are procuring workplace technologies themselves – convinced by consumer-grade user experiences and accessible licensing models.
 While this crop of innovative, often small vendors do a good job enabling specialist tasks, their emergence presents a host of challenges for both IT and the business.